dassangita844/Mental_Health_and_Technology/README.md

 3. **Build Predictive Models for Mental Health Trends:** Develop predictive models that offer insights into mental health trends based on technology usage.

 ## Dataset Description
-This dataset contains **10,000 rows** and **14 columns** that capture a range of variables related to technology use and mental health outcomes.
+This dataset is publicly available on Kaggle and can be accessed via the following link: [Kaggle - Mental Health & Technology Usage Dataset](https://www.kaggle.com/datasets/waqi786/mental-health-and-technology-usage-dataset/data).
+It contains **10,000 rows** and **14 columns** that capture a range of variables related to technology use and mental health outcomes.
 Below is a detailed description of each variable:

 | Variable                  | Description                                                                                       |
 |---------------------------|---------------------------------------------------------------------------------------------------|